Soldier Boy: Development

-Addressing Soldier Boy III's sexual relationship with Homelander in the Herogasm comic series, Eric Kripke confirmed that it would not be adapted to the television series adaptation, with Jensen Ackles instead portraying the original World War II-era heterosexual Soldier Boy I introduced in the "Barbary Coast" arc of The Boys, having survived the war into modern times (unlike the comic series), and been held prisoner and experimented on in a laboratory, in-and-out of an induced coma, from 1984 to 2022.
-Prior to Ackles' casting, Kripke intended to "cast an older actor, because we were going for like a grizzled John Wayne sort of vibe", before instead offering Ackles the role, whom he had previously worked with on the first five seasons of The CW's Supernatural, and who was "in contention for a brief time" (although did not audition) for the role of Steve Rogers / Captain America in the 2011 Marvel Cinematic Universe (MCU) film Captain America: The First Avenger (prior to Chris Evans's casting), a character of which Soldier Boy is a parody, with Ackles characterising them as "Captain America on his ass, [and] as if [he] gave up super-heroism and was just your drunk and inappropriate uncle".
+Addressing Soldier Boy III's sexual relationship with Homelander in the Herogasm comic series, Eric Kripke confirmed that it would not be adapted to the television series adaptation, with Jensen Ackles instead portraying the original World War II-era heterosexual Soldier Boy I introduced in the "Barbary Coast" arc of The Boys.
+In the show, Soldier Boy survived the war into modern times, having been held prisoner and experimented on in a laboratory, in-and-out of an induced coma, from 1984 to 2022.
+Prior to Ackles' casting, Kripke intended to "cast an older actor, because we were going for like a grizzled John Wayne sort of vibe", before instead offering Ackles the role.
+Kripke and Ackles had previously worked together on the first five seasons of The CW's Supernatural.
+Ackles was also "in contention for a brief time" (although did not audition) for the role of Steve Rogers / Captain America in the 2011 Marvel Cinematic Universe (MCU) film Captain America: The First Avenger (prior to Chris Evans's casting), a character of which Soldier Boy is a parody; Ackles characterised them as "Captain America on his ass, [and] as if [he] gave up super-heroism and was just your drunk and inappropriate uncle".
 On the character's relationship with Homelander in the third season of the television series adaptation, Ackles stated that:

 "Homelander is the new iteration of Soldier Boy.
 He's the new kid on the block in Soldier Boy's eyes.
 Going back to that toxic masculinity: very true to form, one of the first things that ever comes out of Soldier Boy's mouth after he looks at a big poster of Homelander is 'What the fuck?'
 It's just looking at the world around him, knowing he doesn't fit in and [that] things are different.
 And there it is, personified in this statuesque red, white and blue superhero.
 He's not thrilled about that.
 The relationship is immediately contentious.
 They have their words."